ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

     end
 end
 ```

-!!! note
-    You can delete what we previously had in `TutorialScript` if you'd like.

 Now when you walk over the coin, you'll pick it up, and the amount will be displayed every 2 seconds.
 The `for` loop will show the score of each `Player`, since CORE comes equipped with multiplayer functionality right out of the box.